aaw4/BookManagementTool/README.md

 **BookManagementTool**
 =
-> An lovely Java project built mainly by Swing, JDBC, and MySql
+> A lovely Java project built mainly by Swing, JDBC, and MySql

 #### - Swing and JFrame is definitely not easy to use on mac lol, but at least I made it.
 Yikes!
 #### - For Example, the Jtable can't be created automatically using the design tool.
 (Because the IDE just wouldn't respond if we do so and we have to kill the IDE.
 And I don't think Swing will give Mac user a better fidelity in a short term.)
 To be able to use it, I have to manually write the code for the table and it's just so much of time to spend on...